Skaters must notify the Training Committee when they want to be assessed.

 Skater has little to no skating experience/capabilities.

-None (with the exception of light pushing/pulling for certain drills).
+No contact is allowable (with the exception of light pushing/pulling for certain drills).

 Skater possesses some basic skating capabilities.

-No/low contact and all-level practices.
+Skater may attend no/low contact and all-level practices.

-Level Up: Must successfully complete a Level 2 Assessment.
+In order to Level Up: Must successfully complete a Level 2 Assessment.

 Skater is proficient in basic skating skills, and ready to apply more derby skills.

-Welcome at all non-scrimmage practices.
+Skater is welcome at all non-scrimmage practices.

 Excels in basic skating and derby skills/knowledge.

-Can attend all practices.
+Skater may attend all HRD practices.

 Mastered basic skating and derby skills/knowledge.